The Granstream Saga: Reception

 The game received average reviews according to the review aggregation website GameRankings.
 Next Generation said that the game "isn't a bad effort; it's just an average one.
 Neither the gameplay nor the storyline elevates it into the same category as Square's Final Fantasy, Konami's Suikoden, or Capcom's Breath of Fire."
 In Japan, Famitsu gave it a score of 31 out of 40.

 GamePro said the game was "one of the most enjoyable new role-playing games of the year", praising its intriguing storyline, enemies, and frantic fighting action.
 They considered the "voice-overs during most of the cut scenes" as "audio highlights" and concluded its blend of "classic RPG elements (puzzle solving, spells, saving mankind) with those of the action/fighter genre" make it a fun and challenging adventure.
 (Note: GamePro gave the game three 4.5/5 scores for graphics, sound, and control, and 5/5 for fun factor.)

-Hardcore Gaming 101 gave it a positive retrospective review, commenting its combat system, story and presentation.
+Hardcore Gaming 101 gave it a positive retrospective review, commending its combat system, story and presentation.